 1923 Sweet Nell of Old Drury runs beyond the season at the 48th Street Theatre in New York.
 Alfred Lunt stars as Charles II and Laurette Taylor as his mistress Nell Gwynne.
 Lynn Fontanne and Howard Lindsay are in the cast.
 J. Hartley Manners stages.

 1970 The Me Nobody Knows, based Stephen M. Joseph's book of the writings of inner-city children, is adapted and staged by Robert H. Livingston at Off-Broadway's Orpheum Theatre.
 Will Holt and Gary William Friedman provide the songs.
-It will move to the Helen Hayes Theatre on December 18; the combined run will be 586 performances
+It moves to the Helen Hayes Theatre on December 18; the combined run is 586 performances

 1997 The world premiere of Alan Menken and Tim Rice's King David opens at the newly restored New Amsterdam Theatre.
 Featuring a chorus of 40 and an orchestra of 60, the production stars Roger Bart, Stephen Bogardus, Judy Kuhn, Alice Ripley, and Marcus Lovett.

 2000 The Laramie Project opens at the Union Square Theatre Off-Broadway.
-The play is based on research and on-site interviews by Moisés Kaufman's Tectonic Theater Project that focus on the aftermath of the 1998 beating death of gay college student Matthew Shepard in Laramie, WY.
+The play is based on research and on-site interviews by Moisés Kaufman's Tectonic Theater Project, focusing on the aftermath of the 1998 beating death of gay college student Matthew Shepard in Laramie, WY.
 It runs 126 performances.

 2003 Les Misérables passes into the history books when the French-written, British-refined musical plays its 6,680th and final Broadway performance after 16 years.
 It was, for a time, the second-longest running show in Broadway history.